oraclespainpresales/jda_spring_boot_demo/readme.md

 After a few minutes your AJD will change from Orange (provisioning) to Green (Available).

 ## Fork the github project.
 First step to follow the demo is to fork the github project in your own repository.
-So sing up in github with your user and fork the **jda_spring_boot_demo** repository.
+So sing in github with your user/password and fork the **jda_spring_boot_demo** repository.
 This process will clone the repository in your user repository space.

 ![](./images/fork01.png)